realityforge/replicant-example/README.md

 * Rework client-side subscription so we can easily track which subscription(s) an entity belongs to and thus which entities should be unloaded when we unsubscribe.
 * Rework transport layer so that a client+job identifier comes back from the server.
 This allows the client to decide whether a changeset is a bulk load or not.
 * Rework the graph Encode so that it can handle the scenario where the same object is encountered twice in graph traversal.
-* create generic server-side subscription handler for all these top level components.
 * Handle scenario where session goes away.
 Gracefully handle re-authentication etc.
 * Document how this all works together!